-Scholars believe that it is the Western incursion into African continent that precipitated the effective disruption and distortion of its humane perception of life, uniform harmonious social existence and relations.
-This is the intention in Rodney's position that, "when two societies of different sort come into prolonged and effective contact, the rate and character of change taking place in both is seriously affected to the extent that entirely new patterns are created."9 Therefore, the patterns created in the African case has been detrimental to her overall social evolution and progress ever since; contemporary states in Africa, as noted, are exact cases of political upheaval and social disintegration.
+Scholars believe thatit is the Western incursion into African continent that precipitated the effectivedisruption and distortion of itshumane perception of life, uniform harmonious social existence and relations.
+This is the intention in Rodney's position that, "when two societies of different sort come into prolonged and effective contact, the rate and character of change taking place in both is seriously affected to the extent that entirely new patterns are created."
+Therefore, the patterns created in the African case has been detrimental to her overall social evolution and progress ever since; contemporary states in Africa, as noted, are exact cases of political upheaval and social disintegration.
 The first stage of this distortion came from the relegation of everything African to the background as primitive and uncivilized.
 This instilled perennial doubt in the African, of his/her erstwhile consciousness, values and social state.
 This translated to the gradually acceptance of the inferiority of his/her person, by the African, compared to the Whiteman.
 The force of this incarnation, both in its material and epistemological instances, signaled the obliteration of the humanity of the African.
 C.B.
 Okolo alludes to this thus:

-The fact is that conquest of Africa through colonialism and slavery also laid the continent bare to the outside world and seriously began to loosen the bonds which tied the African to his old world, its culture, traditional values, myths and legends.10 this delusionary metaphysical belief, that is, to be was to be like the other, and to be like the other was to act, dress and talk like the other, also provided the evidence-in the material instantations and inculcation in the consciousness of the colonized-for its own veracity.11
+The fact is that conquest of Africa through colonialism and slavery also laid the continent bare to the outside world and seriously began to loosen the bonds which tied the African to his old world, its culture, traditional values, myths and legends.

-This equally prompts Egbeke Ajah assertion that;
+This equally promptsEgbeke Ajah assertion that;